 The last day of the season is the beaters’ day on many shoots, when those people who have worked throughout the season take their turn with a gun.

-Research undertaken in 2014 shows that shooting is worth around £2billion to the UK economy, it plays a vital part in rural Britain and supports the equivalent of 74,000 full-time jobs.
+Research undertaken in 2014 shows that shooting is worth around £2billion to the UK economy, it plays a vital part in rural Britain and supports 74,000 full-time jobs.

-Adrian Blackmore, director of shooting for the Countryside Alliance, said: “Hundreds of thousands of people are expected to turn out across the UK on Saturday to mark the end of the season.
+Adrian Blackmore, director of shooting for the Countryside Alliance, said: “Hundreds of thousands of people, from all walks of life, are expected to turn out across the UK on Saturday to mark the end of the season.
 We have a really vibrant and inclusive shooting community in the UK and their contribution to the countryside is of immense importance.

-“Shooting benefits rural businesses both directly and indirectly in Wales, and helps sustain many communities.
+“Shooting benefits rural businesses both directly and indirectly in the South East, and helps sustain many communities.
 It can make all the difference between profit and loss for some rural enterprises, and it is thanks to shooting that many communities are kept economically viable outside traditional tourist seasons.”